jojaeyeon/Nash-GBML/README.md

 python main.py --datasource=1 --model_type=5 --penalty_type=3 --train --weight2=0.5 --weight3=0.00000000000001 --num_context_params=4
 ### 5-shot sinusoid CAVIA + Penalty 3 with weight $0.5$ test:
 python main.py --datasource=1 --model_type=5 --penalty_type=3 --num_context_params=4

+## Classification
+If you need the Mini-ImageNet dataset, please follow https://github.com/yaoyao-liu/mini-imagenet-tools Put them in the folder "data/miniimagenet".
+The label files are already in there.

+To run the experiment, set datasource value as 2.
+For the other argument options, see arguments.py python main.py --datasource=2